enaaab460/car-cost-calculator/README.md

 ## from source:
 run `npm install` then `npm run build` in root directory, then navigate to `about:debugging#/runtime/this-firefox` in firefox, temporarily load addon, select `manifest.json` from `build/firefox`

+PRs to acheive TODO.md would be greatly appreciated.

 # Acknowledgements / Dependencies: